Pall Mall (cigarette): Logo

-The Pall Mall logo has large Art Nouveau lettering spelling out "Pall Mall" on the top front of the red pack.
-On the face is a white coat of arms on the front and back of the package.
-Showing two regal lions pawing the sides and a knight's helmet on top.
-There is a banner underneath the shield that holds another Latin phrase, "In hoc signo vinces" or "By this sign shall you conquer".
+The Pall Mall logo features large Art Nouveau lettering spelling out "Pall Mall" on the top front of the red pack.
+On the front and back of the package is a white coat of arms depicting two lions pawing the sides and a knight's helmet on top.
+A banner underneath the shield bears the Latin phrase "In hoc signo vinces" ("By this sign shall you conquer").
 The Pall Mall slogan, "Wherever Particular People Congregate", appears beneath the coat of arms.

 In 2007, R. J. Reynolds Tobacco Company changed the packaging color of Pall Mall Ultra Lights from light blue to orange to stop confusion between the Ultra Lights and the Lights.
 Both had been in blue colored packaging.